ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 Add what is specifically your own.
 ```

 "Add what is specifically your own" means that things sometimes need "customization" and they should not be seen as "endings".
+Do we need a special smart pointer?
+Let's go for it!
 We should go beyond, setting "no limit as a limit".
 With C++, we have enough freedom and *control* to push it to the limit.
 However we should remember that "a great C++ comes with a great responsibility".
 But that's another story... :)